Luke 9:37-45

 We ended last time with Jesus’ rebuke in verse 41, saying to his generation, “O, faithless and twisted generation,” saying to his disciples, “How long am I to be with you and bear with you?”
 And the passage started out with a drastic contrast.
 Luke portrayed it here in keeping this account together, there’s the Transfiguration light and glory with Jesus up above, that’s in verses 28-36.
 We covered that a couple weeks ago.

-Then there’s unbelieving and darkness and confusion down below.
+And then there’s unbelieving and darkness and confusion down below.
 The darkness and the turmoil is pictured in the cruelty of demonic possession.
 It brought sorrow to this grieving father, who is at his wits’ end.
 He’s grieving and sorrowing over his son’s torment and affliction.
 There’s a crowd pictured here, hovering around the father as he brings his son first to Jesus’ disciples for healing.

 And the disciples, we see, they fail to cast out the demon.
 They fail to deliver the boy.
 And that pours fuel onto an already burning controversy that was provoked by the presence of the scribes, who were there to malign.
 The religious law experts, they were always dogging Jesus and his disciples, following in their footsteps, trying to catch up with them, looking for an opportunity to discredit, to malign.

 And so Jesus encounters this scene.
 He comes back down off the mountain, and he encoun, encounters this scene of, of sorrow and turmoil.
 He comes into this darkness and confusion.
 There’s a severe demonic possession, and then failure.
 There’s a failure for his disciples, a failure to cast out the demon.
 For the crowd, they’re more interested in the, the controversy and the spectacle, and so for them it’s a failure to care.
 For the religious scribes, it’s a failure for them, even in all their learning and their study and their knowledge and understanding of the Bible.
-It’s a failure of them to see through to what’s truly important.
+It’s a failure for them to see through to what’s truly important.

 Down at the bottom all, of all this, at the root and foundation of all that Jesus is seeing as he encounters this scene, Jesus is able to look beyond the outward symptoms to see the heart of the problem.
 He’s able to diagnose and see what is the cause and what is the cure.
 The very heart of the problem is unbelief.
 Unbelief is what he sees.
 That is what prompts his sighing and his grieving.
-That is what prompts this indictment of Israel’s condition, “this generation.”
+That is what prompts this indictment of Israel’s condition, this generation.
 That’s what prompts his rebuke of his own disciples for failing to believe.
 “How long am I to be with you?
 How long am I to bear with you?”

 We’ve been reading Luke’s Gospel long enough to understand the simmering hostility in Israel’s religious establishment, the scribes, the Pharisees, the priests.
 The crowds, they’re easily impressed by the spectacle of Jesus’ power, but they’re just as easily turned against him in unbelief because they do not inherently believe.
 That’s going to become more apparent as Jesus moves toward Jerusalem, and we see, we’re going to see that at the end of this chapter, and it’s going to occupy the rest of Luke’s Gospel, the long march to Jerusalem.
-He encounters increasing hostility of unbelief.
+He encounters with increasing hostility of unbelief.

 But how is it, here, that Jesus’ own disciples, who’ve been walking with him for two, two-and-a-half years, how is it that they have failed to believe?
 How is it that they have failed to stand firm and to act in faith?
 They had power and authority over the demons, Luke 9:1.
-And they exercises that power and authority, that’s recorded in verse 6 of Luke 9, also testified from their own lips in verse 10.
+And they exercised that power and authority, that’s recorded in verse 6 of Luke 9, also testified from their own lips in verse 10.
 When Jesus sent them out, they likely went two-by-two.
 But here, there’s nine Apostles ganging up on one demon.
 And still they failed.
 What happened?
 Why the failure, here, of their faith?

 Go back to verse 22 in Luke 9.
 Let’s try to put ourselves in their shoes, have a little sympathy for them.
 In fact, we could call it empathy because we know exactly why they’ve failed.
-Peter had just made the “good confession” in verse 20, that Jesus is the Messiah, that he is the Christ of God.
+Peter had just made the good confession in verse 20, that Jesus is the Messiah, that he is the Christ of God.
 But Peter and the others, they didn’t know the significance of that statement.
 They didn’t understand the fact that the Messiah had come to bear the sins of his people by dying on the cross.
 So Jesus, coming out of that confession, keeps him quiet about it.
 He doesn’t want any impulse of the crowd to thr, enthrone him too quickly.

 But he, here, sets their expectations, first about the Messiah’s mission, and then about their own discipleship.
 He wants them to understand what it is to be the Messiah, what his mission actually is in this first advent, this first coming.
 Then he wants to understand what it really means if they’re going to say they’re going to follow them.
 What does that look like?
 He tells them in verses 22-23, the future involves suffering, suffering for the Messiah and suffering for all those who follow the Messiah.
+Verse 22: “‘The Son of Man must suffer many things, be rejected by the elders and the chief priests and the scribes, and be killed, and on the third day be raised.’
+And then he said to all, ‘If anyone would come after me, let him deny himself and take up his cross daily and follow me.’”

 That is a radical reversal of what the disciples expected.
 They believed that they were walking with Jesus on an upward trajectory, heading from obscurity in Galilee, the mundane life of fishermen, other occupations, and they were heading toward glory in Jerusalem.
 This is exactly opposite of what they expected.
 Not suffering, but glory.
 The power and the authority of the Kingdom of God that they had all witnessed in Jesus Christ, that they’d all practiced themselves as Apostles commissioned by him, all that had come from Jesus.
 It’s now at work in them.
 They believed they were destined to reign alongside the Messiah himself.